Access information and briefings on Covid State support schemes.

 Revision to Pandemic Unemployment Payment

-The Covid-19 Pandemic Unemployment Payment scheme involves a payment of €350 per week.
+It is a scheme which involves a payment of €350 per week.

 Initially, there were conditions attached to this scheme that were difficult for many self-employed solicitors to comply with.
 These conditions included a requirement that an applicant had to have ‘ceased to trade’.